abcdef150318/medical-appointment-no-show-analysis/README.md

 ## Key Findings

+- Older patients were more likely to attend their scheduled appointments.
+- Longer waiting times were associated with appointment attendance.
+- Hypertension, alcoholism, smoking status, and scholarship status showed statistically significant associations with appointment outcomes.
+- Gender and tuberculosis showed weak or non-significant associations in some analyses.
-Patients who were older and several clinical and appointment-related factors were independently associated with appointment attendance.
+- Binary logistic regression identified age and several clinical and appointment-related variables as significant predictors of appointment attendance.
 ---

 ## Skills Demonstrated